rafworkonly/rafworkonly.github.io/_posts/2026-06-18-Teamwork-at-The-Goat-Tower.md

 In a limestone valley near our home there exists a sanctuary for mountain goats, or at least it might seem like it's for the mountain goats at first glance.
 In actuality, the sanctuary is for protecting a rare wildflower and the goats have been placed there to eat the shrubs that grow in place of wildflowers and to make a suitable environment for the flowers to grow.

 One day three of us are hiking through the sanctuary when come across a cobblestone tower.
-It's about 4 metres high with no windows and a domed metal bar roof.
+It's about 4 metres high with no windows and a domed steel bar roof.
 The goat tower.

 The obvious question is what is this tower?
 And the obvious solution is to climb it and find out.